cucapra/turnt/README.md

 By default, this is `.`, i.e., expected output files go "next to" test files.
 Set this to a different directory, relative to the test file, to keep them somewhere else.

+### `todo`

+Mark a test as an allowed failure.
+You might add a test that exposes a bug that you haven't fixed yet, for example, but you want your CI to stay "green."
+Set `todo = true` to allow the test to fail; Turnt will mark it with `# todo` in the TAP output.

 Per-Test Overrides
 ------------------